 I’m a big fan of buzzwords.
 I love that a word can mean nothing one day and all of a sudden it’s everywhere and everything.
 Given that startup events encourage the creation and commercialisation of new ideas, it’s no surprise that these buzzwords reappear.
 They’re a reflection of what’s trending and people want to pitch trendy ideas.
 Next time you’re at a pitch night, try counting the number of times these buzzwords appear.
 If there’s (on average) less than 2 per pitch, your pitch night just isn’t trendy enough.

 But anyway, Codebots is exploring that double sided marketplace where if we get just 1 percent of the automation, AI, machine learning market we’ll be a huge hit.
 It’s like your own personal assistant but for software development.
 Intrigued by that pitch?
-Sign up for early access to our platform here.
+Sign up for a free trial here.